Machine-Learned Potentials for Solvation Modeling: Physical Foundations of MLPs

 A central design principle in many MLP architectures, such as the \gls*{bpnn}~\cite{behler2007generalized}, is to decompose the total potential energy into a sum of \emph{quasi-atomic} contributions

 where each atomic energy term \(E_j^{\rm ML}\) is modeled as a function of the local environment of atom \(j\).

 This decomposition serves several important purposes.
 First, it enforces \emph{size-extensivity} by ensuring that the total energy scales linearly with system size.
 Second, it promotes \emph{transferability}, as the local energy mappings can be applied to systems of varying size and composition.
 This formulation also closely mirrors the structure of the many-body expansion (see Section~\ref{subsec:mbe}).
+While the locality of atomic energy mappings (Eq.~\ref{eq:energysumpool}) ensures size extensivity and offers the possibility of transferability across systems of varying size and composition, achieving practical transferability ultimately depends on the diversity and representativeness of the training data.
+As highlighted in recent studies~\cite{goodwin2024transferability}, even models based on local or equivariant architectures require carefully curated datasets to generalize reliably to unseen chemical compositions or mixtures.

 While the force vector acting on atom \( i \) is formally defined as the gradient of the total energy, it is computed by differentiating each atomic energy term with respect to \( {\bf r}_i \)

 Although the total energy is expressed as a sum over atomic contributions, each \(E_j^{\rm ML}\) typically depends on the positions of neighboring atoms.
 As a result, the gradient with respect to \({\bf r}_i\) can have nonzero contributions even for \(j \ne i\):